runmat-org/runmat/benchmarks/README.md

   - measures its sections with `tic`/`toc`,
   - prints numeric results using `%` formats (e.g., `%.6f`).
 - Add the script (without extension) to the `benchmarks` array in `run_benchmarks.sh`.
-- Re‑run the suite.
+- Re-run the suite.

 ### Troubleshooting

 - **Octave times are N/A**: Ensure Octave is installed and on `PATH`.
 - **Permissions**: `chmod +x run_benchmarks.sh`.
-- **Headless environments**: All benchmarks are non‑GUI; Octave runs with `--no-gui`.
+- **Headless environments**: All benchmarks are non-GUI; Octave runs with `--no-gui`.

 ### Reproducibility notes

 - System metadata and tool versions are embedded in each YAML.
 - BLAS/LAPACK features are recorded in `software.runmat.build_features`.
-- For cross‑machine comparisons, run on AC power with minimal background load.
+- For cross-machine comparisons, run on AC power with minimal background load.